I may have the same problem you are having. It seems to only happen after

 HP does support this model for vista upgrade.
 I am running with the

-standard drivers from a clean Vista install with the exception of the
+from a clean Vista install with the exception of the

 drivers for the internal flash card reader and modem. (these drivers were